albirrkarim/react-gpt-web-guide-docs/README.md

 - react accessibility library
 - Conversational AI for Websites
 - 3d avatar that have control over website
-- can ai controll over web
+- can ai control over web
 - Using AI to Enhance Web Accessibility
 - Web Metaverse NPC